January 15th, 2009 at 5:27pm, we were harassed by the security of the US Bank building for about five minutes.

 At one point, I could tell that he started to lose his cool, asking why I was being belligerent (or something along those lines).
 I didn’t know that asking legitimate questions equal belligerence.

 He pressed his earpiece and said something into his radio.
-I walked toward Alex, asking him if we had to go.
+I walked toward Maxwell, asking him if we had to go.
 (We were just killing time before going to a party.)
 As much as he wanted to figure this out, he was leery about getting arrested — and we had to go.

 Me: “We’ve gotta leave.”

 Them: “Good, because we were just about to ask you to leave.”

 We went to the Los Angeles Public Library across the street.
 Maxwell took one last photo across the street, then we went inside.
 We explained the incident and was told that the street and sidewalk belong to the City of Los Angeles.

 However, since 9/11, they take extra precautions because it’s the tallest building in Los Angeles and is home to many different [international] law firms and companies.
 (Oh, come on!)

 We thanked her, still fed up, we went on our way.

 My previous encounter was at the TCW building a few miles away.